-1. There are two (2) existing site accesses on Thorold Townline Road, six (6) existing
+1. There are two (2) existing site accesses on Thorold Townline Road, six (6) existing site accesses on Upper's Lane, and three (3) existing site accesses on Beechwood Road.

-2. Post and wire fencing (unless otherwise noted) exists in the locations shown on the F. Significant Features
+2. Post and wire fencing (unless otherwise noted) exists in the locations shown on the plan view.

-1. All significant natural features on and within 120 metres of the licence boundary are shown on the Key Natural Heritage Features Schematic on this drawing.
+F. Significant Features

-2. All significant human-made features on and within 120 metres of the licence boundary are shown on the plan view.
+- 1. All significant natural features on and within 120 metres of the licence boundary are shown on the Key Natural Heritage Features Schematic on this drawing. - 2.
+All significant human-made features on and within 120 metres of the licence boundary are shown on the plan view.